Dilip38/Dilip38/README.md

 ## 🎯 Career Objective

-To obtain a Software Engineering role where I can leverage my problem-solving skills, programming knowledge, and development experience to build impactful software solutions while continuously learning and growing.
+To secure a Software Engineering role where I can apply my problem-solving skills, DSA expertise, and full-stack development knowledge to build impactful software solutions and continuously grow as an engineer.

 ---

-## 💡 Daily Motivation
+## 💡 Quote

 > Consistency beats intensity.
+>
 > Small improvements every day lead to remarkable results.

 ---